caldito/writeups/htb-onlyforyou/README.md

 other interesting users: `mysql`, `neo4j` and `lxd`.
 The first two services must be either down or only available from inside.

+Webapps in `/var/www/beta.only4you.htb` and `/var/www/beta.only4you.htb`.
+Nginx does a proxypass to the unix sockets `proxy_pass http://unix:/var/www/only4you.htb/only4you.sock` and `proxy_pass http://unix:/var/www/beta.only4you.htb/beta.sock` respectively.

+SSH allows password authentication.